What is the best turtle heat lamp?

-We know the struggle: setting up your turtle for the first time isn’t easy by any means, and the basking area is one of the most challenging aspects to get right.
+We know the struggle: setting up your turtle tank for the first time isn’t easy, and the basking area is one of the most challenging aspects to get right.

 These are some of the questions that we’ll answer in each of the following reviews.

 This ingenious gadget from Zoo Med can be the ideal option for beginners who want to keep the setup as minimal as possible.